zavaboy/challonge-wp/readme.txt

 5. Control things like how player names are defined and how scoring works in the settings page.

 == Changelog ==

+= 1.1.6 =
+* Tested in WordPress 4.9
+* Fixed issue where widget Signup buttons on tournaments with one or more participants are not displayed for users not logged in.
+Thanks to sagund07 for finding the cause and giving a solution for this issue.
+* Added comments in code about relevant functionality changes in WordPress 4.6.
+* Changed some class names in settings to be less conflicting with other plugin CSS that may be loaded as well.
+* Added a way to list participants to shortcodes.
+* Fixed insecure content loading in iframes on secure pages.
+* Improved caching for much faster page loads.
+* Added adaptive caching where the expire date is determined by the cached content.
+* Added cache age to bottom corner shortcodes and widgets which also allows manual refreshing.

 = 1.1.5 =
 * Moved widget content functions to a new class for Ajax related methods.